Anafiotika – A Secret Island Village Under the Acropolis

 Parliament Buildings.
 Syntagma Square.
 Athens, Greece.

-Anafi, a miniscule gem of an island, in the Northeast Cyclades, neighbor to Santorini, can only be reached by boat and owing to many stops along the way, the journey from Athens may be a long one and could take up to eleven hours!
+Anafi, a small gem of an island, hidden away in the Northeast Cyclades, a neighbor to Santorini, can only be reached by boat and the journey from Athens may be a long one and could even take up to eleven hours!

-In Greek mythology, Anafi is said to have been named by the God Apollo, who made it appear to the Argonauts, as shelter from a ferocious storm.
+In Greek mythology, Anafi is said to have been named by the God Apollo, who made it appear, as if by magic, to the Argonauts, as shelter from a ferocious storm.

 Anafi derives from the Greek word “ἀνέφηνεν”, meaning, “He made it appear”.